GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 ## Key Concepts

-- Data point: individual detection of maritime object from single SAR scene
+- Data point: individual detection of maritime object from a single SAR scene
 - Polygon: outline of the valid area within the SAR scene used for detection
 - Matched: individual detection has been paired with a specific AIS message